 - Upon appeal, an intermediate review will be conducted by the Registrar.

-Additional information regarding the domicile appeal policy is available in the student handbook and from Enrollment Services.
+Additional information regarding the domicile appeal process is available in the student handbook and from Enrollment Services.

 Tuition and Fees